All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: Detection statistics and Outliers

-We estimate the noise background by adding a \textit{random} time-shift (TS) to each contiguous slice of data such that the net shift (1-2~second) is always much greater than the physically permissible time delay.
+We estimate the noise background by adding a \textit{random} time-shift to each contiguous slice of data such that the net shift (1-2~second) is always much greater than the physically permissible time delay.
 In order to validate this prescription, we use continuous hardware injections of isolated pulsars with varying signal strength performed in Advanced LIGO's second (O2) observation run (the hardware injections for O3 were too weak~\cite{o3-cw-allsky} for the ASAF analysis to recover with enough SNR).
 To generate the background we first apply the random time-shift for the Hanford-Livingston pair and run the entire analysis.
 These SNRs are plotted in the histogram shown in Fig.~\ref{fig:inj} along with a Gaussian fit.
 It is clear that the time-shifted method is successful in removing the effect of the injected signals (the elevated tails of the distribution), leading to a Gaussian noise background.
-Had the ``foreground'' distribution---the distribution of SNR without any unphysical time-shifts (zero-lag (ZL))---been inside the $2\sigma$ error bars around the Gaussian, we would rule out the presence of any outliers with $95\%$ confidence.
-The presence of some large negative SNR values for ZL in Fig.~\ref{fig:inj} is due to the mismatch between the circular polarization model implicitly assumed in Eq.~\ref{eq:orf} for a continuous-wave source and the elliptic polarizations simulated by the hardware injections, some of which are nearly linearly polarized.
+Had the ``foreground'' distribution---the distribution of SNR without any unphysical time-shifts (zero-lag)---been inside the $2\sigma$ error bars around the Gaussian, we would rule out the presence of any outliers with $95\%$ confidence.
+The presence of some large negative SNR values for zero-lag in Fig.~\ref{fig:inj} is due to the mismatch between the circular polarization model implicitly assumed in Eq.~\ref{eq:orf} for a continuous-wave source and the elliptic polarizations simulated by the hardware injections, some of which are nearly linearly polarized.
 We searched for 9 injections that were in the analysed frequency range and with source-frame frequency variation less than $1/32$~Hz~\cite{o2_HWI}.
-Among these, 8 were detected as ``outliers'' and one as a follow-up candidate.
+Among these, 8 were detected as ``outliers'' and one as a follow-up candidate (the ninth injection is slightly below the detection threshold, but above the threshold for identifying as a follow-up candidate).
 The maximum dirty map SNRs are plotted in Fig.~\ref{fig:inj}.
-In some cases, an injection is recovered also in the previous or the next frequency bin due to spectral leakage, which appears as multiple circles very close to one vertical line.
+In some cases, an injection is recovered also in the previous or the next frequency bin due to spectral leakage~\cite{RomanoCornish}, which appears as multiple circles very close to one vertical line.
 The recovered locations of the sources match the locations of injections within the diffraction-limited resolution.
-Note that, as anticipated, the broadband search did not detect any outliers \cite{asaf_supplementary}.
+Note that, as anticipated, the broadband search did not detect any outliers~\cite{asaf_supplementary}.